Harmanli

 Harmanli (Харманли /bg/, Harmanlı) is a town in Haskovo Province, south-central Bulgaria.
 It is the administrative centre of the eponymous Harmanli Municipality.

-Near the site of Hamanli in Late Antiquity, during the early 4th-century Cibalensean War, the Battle of Mardia was fought between the Roman emperors Licinius and Constantine the Great.
-Harmanli was founded 1510 along the road connecting Central Europe and Anatolia.
+Near the site of Harmanli in Late Antiquity, during the early 4th-century Cibalensean War, the Battle of Mardia was fought between the Roman emperors Licinius and Constantine the Great.
+Harmanli was founded in 1510 along the road connecting Central Europe and Anatolia.

 Geography

 Its territory spreads over some parts of the Upper Thracian Lowlands between the oblique south slopes of the Sredna Gora and precipitous north slopes of the Rhodope Mountains.
 The south boundary of the Thracian lowlands is outlined by the north Rhodope foot, along which it leans close on the north Rhodopes, between the lower end of the Momina Klisura defile (at 300 m elevation) and the beginning of the Harmanli defile (at 80 m elevation).